Responsible Gambling Guide: Risk, Control, and Player Safety

 What is responsible gambling?

 Responsible gambling means playing within limits and staying in control of time, money, and behavior.
-It focuses on keeping gambling as entertainment rather than a financial activity.
+It keeps gambling in its proper place as entertainment rather than treating it like income or financial recovery.

 Can you gamble safely online?